omercankorkmaz/popapp/README.md

 - Data can be stored in localStorage in two ways;
 - - when any changes on form values happened (commented in Form.tsx:32),
 - - when user submits form (active in Form.tsx:76).
+- Only 'Inter' font family created, so on the font dropdown it's not possible display texts with own font family (Form.tsx:126)

 ## Available Scripts